chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/generics/generic-interfaces.md

 ---

 # Overview
-Generic interfaces are type-safe counterparts to nongeneric interfaces for ordering and equality comparisons and for functionality shared by generic collection types.
+Generic interfaces are type-safe counterparts to non-generic interfaces for ordering and equality comparisons and for functionality shared by generic collection types.
 - <g>Availability: .NET 7</g>

 # Framework-provided Generic Interfaces